Chaussurre/Exercises/README.md

 ### On Unity

- On edit mode, you can modify the object _"Labyrinth"_ to specify how the builder and the solver should behave :
+ In edit mode, you can modify the object _"Labyrinth"_ to specify how the builder and the solver should behave :

  - You can modify the height and width of the maze in the component _"Labyrinth Builder"_ (although a maze too big will not be entirely displayed in the screen)